naturae-syria/Accounting/README.md

 pnpm install
 ```

-3. Create a `.env` file (or export the variables in your shell) with the following variables:
+3. Copy `.env.example` to `.env` (or export the variables in your shell) and update the values as needed:

 ```env
 DB_USER=postgres